Lsverry/Mildew-Detection-in-Cherry-Leaves/README.md

 * Block for each project hypothesis, detailing conclusions and how the hypothesis was validated.

 ### Page 5: Model Performance Metrics
-* Label frequencies for the train, validation, and test sets.
+* Label frequencies: We visualized the distribution of healthy and infected leaves in the training, validation, and test sets.
-* Model training history: Accuracy and loss plots.
+* Training history: Accuracy and loss curves for both the training and validation sets were plotted to monitor the model's performance and ensure there was no overfitting.
-* Evaluation metrics: Confusion matrix, classification report, and final model accuracy.
+* Test set evaluation: The final model achieved an impressive accuracy of 99.76% on the test set, with a very low loss of 0.00435.

 ## Unfixed Bugs